Verified Expert in Design

 - Built custom integrations for AT&T, Best Buy, and Orange.
 Too many of their smartphones were being returned because people didn't know how to use them.
 DashConfig provided a first time experience that prompted users to connect to WiFi, sign in to their Google Accounts, backup contacts, etc. This early usage of their devices' most impressive features and reduced device return rates.
 We take mobile onboarding for granted today, but in 2012 these were cool ideas.

 - Managed an onsite and remote team development team.

 - Led ideation, design, roadmap planning, and execution.

 Let's Do This

-Founded the company, recruited a team of 6, designed the app, ran project management, and owned the analytics and marketing.
+- Founded the company, recruited a team of six, designed the app, ran project management, and owned the analytics and marketing.

-Shipped 3 products for the web and iPhone with some cool technology in them: a learning algorithm, group text functionality (before GroupMe existed), Facebook integrated, and real time features that tend to crash servers :).
-Unfortunately we tried to apply this technology to a convoluted UX of "what are your friends doing now?".
-It had a terrible Chicken and Egg problem and was dependent on users having a lot of motivation that just didn't exist.
+- Shipped three products for the web and iPhone with some cool technology in them: a learning algorithm, group text functionality before GroupMe existed, Facebook integrated, and real-time features that tend to crash servers.
+Unfortunately, we tried to apply this technology to a convoluted UX of "what are your friends doing now?"
+It had a terrible chicken and egg problem and was dependent on users having a lot of motivation that just didn't exist.

 Bachelor's in Business Administration (Honors Program) Degree in Entrepreneurial Management